 “baby, if you aint got ya health, you ain’t got anything”

 Maintaining a healthy mind and body is the top priority.
 Your ability to function at your best is directly linked to how you treat your body, mind, and spirit.
-Often, these areas in our life are directly related to the people we allow around us and how we make time to focus on ourselves.
+Often, these areas in your life are directly related to the people you allow around you and how you make time to focus on yourself.

 One thing that you have to make time for and build into your lifestyle are healthy relationships with friends, lovers, and family members.
-The ability to do these items well directly impact the futures we would like to have.
+The ability to do this directly impacts the future you’re likely to have.

-As a result, lifestyle choices that require heaving spending with fears of missing out, spending time with lovers that are not equally aligned with where we want to end up, and family members that drain us can affect where we spend our money.
-And the triggers for spending affect us all.
+As a result, your spending can be affected by lifestyle choices that incur FOMO expenses, lovers who are not aligned with where you want to end up, and family members who drain you.
+And the triggers for spending affect you all.

-And despite the myths at large, which say that women are the culprits, statistics show that, “6% of women and 5.5% of men had symptoms consistent with compulsive buying disorder due to family problems, depression and breakups”1.

-So, this is a universal issue that you must tackle in order to live the future you imagine.
+Despite the stereotypes, which say that women are the worst culprits, statistics show that “6% of women and 5.5% of men had symptoms consistent with compulsive buying disorder due to family problems, depression and breakups.”1 This is a universal issue that you need to tackle in order to live the future you imagine.
 Make your mental and physical health a priority.
 Invest in yourself by signing up for the therapy you might not think you need.
 Ensure your future by finding a physical activity that you enjoy doing.
 These essential building blocks will be key factors that make sure you are the best version of you that will create the future you want.

-Our tool will show you how spending on those activities instead of the weekly dose of “impulse buying” will help you have more money for future you want.
-What also will do is show you how your relationships affect the future you imagined in cold hard dollars.
+Our tool will show you how spending on those activities instead of the weekly dose of “impulse buying” will help you have more money for the future you want.
+It will also show you—in cold hard cash—how your relationships affect the future you envisage.

 your Relationships

 “They say that love is more important than money.
 Have you ever tried paying your bills with a hug?”

-Who we keep as fixtures in our life and how we weave them into the ways that we spend our resources is HUGE.
-Whether it is a potential mate, a brother, distant cousin, our kids, and even our parents.
+Who you keep as fixtures in your life and how you weave them into the ways that you spend your resources is HUGE.
+This is true regardless of whether it is a potential partner, sibling, distant cousin, your kids, and even your parents.

-All these people will influence how much, where, and when we spend money.
-Often these emotional currents that stir through us make us forget the priorities in our lives.
-We want to help those that are close to us and underestimate the frequency and amounts that we dole out to these important people.
+All these people will influence how much, where, and when you spend money.
+Often, these emotional currents make you forget the priorities in your life.
+You want to help those who are close to you, and you underestimate how often, and how much, you dole out to these important people.

-The results from the quiz that brought you to our site should show you how impactful these decisions are in our lives.
-Only when we sit down and put some focused thought into who and what efforts are priorities for how we help important people can we get a good handle on what we should do in order to live the life that we imagine.
+The results from the quiz that brought you to our site will show you how impactful these decisions are in your life.
+It’s vital to put some focused thought into your priorities for how you help important people.
+Doing so is the first step to getting a good handle on what you need to do to live the life that you envisage.

-One of the key things that this application does is that it works with you in the beginning and formulates a priority list of where and how you want to help those close to you.
-We then remind you as time goes by when you are straying too far from where you said you wanted to end up.
+One of the key components of this application helps you formulate a priority list of where and how you want to help those close to you.
+We then remind you, as time goes by, when you are straying too far from where you said you wanted to end up.